The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 A general strike took place in several West Bank governorates on Sunday, with most West Bank cities participating.
 Protests also took place Saturday evening in the cities of Hebron, Jenin and Tubas.

 The strike and protests were in response to the mass killings by the Israeli Defence Forces (IDF) in Gaza on Saturday at the designated safe area of al-Mawasi and in a refugee camp west of Khan Younis.
 The massacre continued Monday, as artillery, drone and airstrikes pounded the Nuseirat, al-Bureij and al-Maghazi refugee camps, and cities Deir al-Balah, Rafah and Gaza City.
-The IDF also flattened the headquarters of UNWRA, the UN Palestinian relief agency.
+The IDF also flattened the headquarters of UNRWA, the UN Palestinian relief agency.

 Continuing oil strike in Iran alongside other strikes and protests

-The strike by Iraqi oil contract workers, now in its fourth week, has grown to involve around 24,000 workers across more than 120 companies.
+The strike by Iranian oil contract workers, now in its fourth week, has grown to involve around 24,000 workers across more than 120 companies.
 Their demands include a 35 percent pay increase, a 14-day rest/work roster, and an end to use of contractors who act as middlemen siphoning money into their own pockets.

-There have been reports of protests by so-called third pillar oil and gas workers employed on a casual basis.
+There have been reports of protests by so-called third-pillar oil and gas workers, employed on a casual basis.
 Additionally, formal oil workers (those directly employed) in the Aghajari Oil and Gas Exploitation complex walked out on Sunday and formal workers at the Continental Plateau Company in Lawan held a protest on July 12.
 Their demands include getting rid of corrupt managers, removal of pay caps and limitations on pensions.

 Other strikes and protests are taking place across Iran.
 Sunday saw protests by retirees from the steel industry and social security service.
 They took place in cities across the country including Isfahan, Kermanshah, Shush and Tehran.
-The protestors in Shush also demanded the release of a social activist, Sharifeh Mohammadi who has been sentenced to death.
+The protestors in Shush also demanded the release of a social activist, Sharifeh Mohammadi, who has been sentenced to death.

 Sunday also saw protests by residents in the city of Yasuj in southwest Iran.
 They gathered outside the provincial government office to protest against severe water shortages.